TrueAndTrue/nhl-stats/README.md

 ## Features

 - **Comparison Tool**: Dive into metrics and compare NHL players to discover who truly dominates the ice.
 - **Versus Tool**: Engage in head-to-head match-ups between a Skater and a Goalie, unraveling historical performance insights.
-Watch this space for the upcoming Skater vs. Skater feature!
+Upcoming Skater vs. Skater feature!

 ## Quick Links